framps/raspiBackupDoc/en/src/installer.md

 sudo raspiBackupInstallUI {Options}
 ```

-There are two different ways to invoke the *raspiBackup* installer `raspiBackupInstallUI`
+There are two different ways to invoke the *raspiBackup* installer `raspiBackupInstallUI`:
-installer:

 1. Invoke without options or with option `-t`
     The installer starts with a menu via which *raspiBackup* can be configured.